 The University of Chicago Law School, 法律博士

 She was included in Euromoney’s 2019 and 2020 Best of the Best USA Expert Guide as one of the top 30 capital markets and structured finance and securitisation practitioners in the United States.
-Anna is also included in IFLR1000's Women Leaders 2019 and 2020 Guide; Crain's New York Business “Forty Under 40,” as well as Investment Dealer's Digest “Forty Under 40,” and Hispanic Business' “100 Most Influential Hispanics.”
+Anna is also included in IFLR1000's Women Leaders Guide 2018-2021; Crain's New York Business “Forty Under 40,” as well as Investment Dealer's Digest “Forty Under 40,” and Hispanic Business' “100 Most Influential Hispanics.”